 Over the course of the evening, Morty and Bev are visited by a tall gangly, socially awkward Gentile photographer named Jeep (Paul Tureen), and their new friends, Sam (Hanlon Smith-Dorsey) and his wife, Gail (Burgit Huppuch), who are on their way to a costume function at their temple.

 The evening devolves into a series of parlor games, a series of can-you-top-this affairs that, fueled by never-ending rounds of freshly made cocktail concoctions, bring out Gail’s most competitive instincts.
-And while they play, Ira, who is camping out in a tent in the backyard, wrestles with personal demons.

 Beneath all the social calmraderie there are hints of issues -- an accident involving Sam and Jeep, tension between Sam and Gail, the overly acquiescent Bev eyeing blood blotting the crotch area of Ira’s pants, anti-Semitism in a community that was, at that time, virgin territory for Jews -- that are hinted at but never discussed.